 Once you have a learner permit, you must have supervised driving practice and you must take a pre-licensing course or a driver education course before you take your road test.

-With the “loophole” above, you could technically drive without getting a full license as long as you want.
+IMPORTANT UPDATE 17TH SEPTEMBER: With the note above, it would appear that you could technically drive without getting a full license as long as you want.
 One thing to remember though is that this may exempt you from insurance.
 If you’re planning to be driving a lot and/or hiring vehicles I would strongly urge you to get a full license and do things properly, but it’s up to you.

 Things you need to know

-One really important thing to know is that the DMV will ask you to surrender your international license after your road test:
+One really important thing to know is that the DMV MAY ask you to surrender your international license after your road test: